expo180/sailsmakr/README.md

 Testing and CI/CD
 Sailsmakr uses Jenkins for continuous integration and automated testing.
 This ensures that code pushed to the repository is automatically tested, and builds are generated for deployment.

-Jenkins CI/CD Pipeline:
-Unit Testing: Automated testing for Python (Flask) and front-end JavaScript code.
-Build Automation: Jenkins builds the Docker containers and runs integration tests.
-Deployment: Automatically deploys to Render Cloud after passing all tests.
-Contributing
-We welcome contributions to Sailsmakr!
-If you would like to contribute, please fork the repository and submit a pull request.

-Fork the repository.
-Create your feature branch:

-git checkout -b feature/YourFeature
-Commit your changes:

-git commit -m 'Add YourFeature'
-Push to the branch:

-git push origin feature/YourFeature
-Submit a pull request.
 License
-Sailsmakr Software is the sole owner of all source code.
+Sailsmakr Softwares is the sole owner of all source code.
 No code may be redistributed or reproduced without explicit permission from Sailsmakr Software.

 For questions or issues, contact Bader Salissou Saâdou, Lead Software Architect.